|Resources for Choosing Courses||Centers & Affiliates|

 Continuing and Community Education

-Director of Community & Continuing Education: Laurie Isenberg
+Director of Community & Continuing Education & Summer Session: Laurie Isenberg

-Certificate of Ministry Studies Program Coordinator: Ann Jefferson
+Certificate of Theological Education for Leadership Program Coordinator: Ann Jefferson

 Director of Field Education, Odette Lockwood-Stewart